 We can structure data management software around these topics

-Data Architecture, Analysis, and Design
+Data Architecture and Data Model Design

 Data architecture is the models, policies, or rules that govern which data is collected, how it stored, and how it is used.
 It is then further split into enterprise architecture or solution architecture.

-Data modeling defines and analyzes data requirements necessary for business processes within information systems.
+Data modelling defines and analyzes data requirements necessary for business processes within information systems.
 There are three different types of data models produced, which progress from the conceptual model, to the logical data model, and finally arrive with the physical data model.

 All of these categories help to organize and map data, improving its reliability and also transparency within an organization.